kbob/kbob.github.io/_posts/2018-09-27-deep-synth-introduction.md

 So I looked into it.
-Batuhan Bozkurt had already reconstructed [a good facsimile of Deep Note](http://earslap.com/article/recreating-the-thx-deep-note.html) in Supercollider and written about it.
+Batuhan Bozkurt had already reconstructed [a good facsimile of Deep Note](http://earslap.com/article/recreating-the-thx-deep-note.html) in SuperCollider and written about it.

 There were unknowns.